 Drivers, of either University vehicles or personal vehicles used on University Business, are required to follow state law, and are encouraged to demonstrate safe driving and riding practices.

 A personal vehicle is considered used on University business whenever an employee is traveling between locations during their workday, regardless of whether or not the trip is reimbursed by the University.
 This does not include commuting to or from the University job site and personal residence.
 State law, where more restrictive, supersedes this policy.

 Use of a Rented or Leased Vehicle for University Business

-If it is necessary to rent or lease a vehicle, departments are encouraged to use Fleet Services for local rentals or through contracted vendors (see Administrative Procedure: Renting or Leasing a Vehicle for University Business).
+If it is necessary to rent or lease a vehicle, departments are encouraged to use Fleet Services for local rentals or work through contracted suppliers (see Administrative Procedure: Renting or Leasing a Vehicle for University Business).
 If a vehicle is not available using these options, drivers should consider whether it is appropriate to use a personal vehicle before leasing one from a company that does not have a contract with the University.

-Renting or Leasing 12- and 15 Passenger Vans
+Renting or Leasing Passenger Vans

 Use of Personal Vehicle for University Business

 Departments may authorize drivers to use a personal or other private vehicle for official University business.
 Employees who are authorized drivers will be reimbursed in accordance with Administrative Policies: Traveling on University Business and Business Expenses, for University business-related expenses provided the following conditions are met:

 - The driver must be prepared to provide proof of personal automobile insurance.